-Often our customers ask us: “How do I make my connections work in my nanoLC-MS set-up” or a variant of this phrase.
-On this page we will provide our insight into this misty territory, with many options and pitfalls.
+Often our customers ask us: “How do I make my connections work in my nLC-MS set-up” or a variant of this phrase.
+Therefore, we will provide our insight into this misty territory, with many options and pitfalls on this page.

 The first question for you to answer is: “What do I want to connect and with what purpose”.
 Is it “just” a coupling between a transfer line and a column or emitter, or do you want to turn the connection into a Liquid Junction at the same time.
 In latter case, you may wish to look into some electrical safety features at the same time.

 Some connections are made more than others, most nLC connections are straight through and some make use of a t-piece or cross.
 T’s and Crosses are used to make Liquid Junctions , using gold or platinum electrodes/wires, but T’s may also be used to facilitate vented trap-LC set-up’s.
 At the end of the day the fittings used are of limited specification, but whatever you combine, things do have to fit!

 Here are some examples you may find being used:

 Frequently used and Novel connectors

 Over the years a lot has stayed the same in nanoLC-land, mainly due to the resistance to change in the realms of the larger vendors.
 Connections offered today have been stable over a 10 year plus period.
 Even though they say “never to change a winning team”, developments do not stop and often may improve the finicky way nanoLC connections are made.
 In making tight connections it’s all about dimensions.

 Let’s start with some well used Outer Diameter (OD) dimensions: